-Piot had what the doctors called a hyper-inflammatory immune response.
+Piot had what’s called a hyper-inflammatory immune response.
 His heartbeat was irregular and he was diagnosed, this time, with interstitial pneumonia caused by inflammation in the lungs.
-Doctors put him on high levels of prednisolone, a steroid used to dampen the immune response, and then, to his relief, they sent him home to rest.
+Doctors put him on high levels of prednisolone — a steroid that dampens the immune response — and sent him home to rest.

-Recovery was long and slow, and his condition waxed and waned for the next two months.
-He worried that he’d have chronic conditions that would never go away, though he was relieved that, as a U.K. resident, all of his medical costs (except for that original coronavirus test) were covered by the National Health Service.
+His symptoms waxed and waned for two months.
+He worried the illness would become chronic, though he was relieved that, as a U.K. resident, his medical costs (except for that original coronavirus test) were covered by the National Health Service.
 Finally, he began to get better.

 “It was so very frustrating,” he said.
 “I couldn’t do anything but be a patient and rest.”
 During his recuperation, Piot was interviewed for a story that ran in a Belgian magazine describing how the famous virus hunter remained sick with the coronavirus after two months.
 Science and The New York Times ran similar stories, spreading the story wide.

-By the last day of June, Piot said, he was feeling 95% better and went for his first jog since getting sick.
+By the last day of June, Piot said, he was feeling 95% better and went for his first jog in months.
 He was gardening again, and enjoying wine.
-He jokes that people who know him will understand just how sick he was to go six weeks without it.
+He joked that people who know him will understand how sick he was to go six weeks without it.

 He was also working from home, though he still grew fatigued in the evenings.
 In addition to running a university, Piot works as a coronavirus adviser to European Commission President Ursula von der Leyen.
 World leaders in industry and politics also contact him for advice about how to protect against this virus.

-His struggle to survive has given him a whole new set of insights, he said, and he’s sharing those now.
+His struggle to survive has given him a whole new set of insights, he said.

 “I really think the personal story is absent from the conversation,” he said.
 “In the U.K., at least, it’s all about flattening the curve.
 It’s almost an afterthought how to save people.
 This is about the people.

-“It’s really touched something personal in me into how invasive this virus — one that I so underestimated — can be.
+“It’s really touched me personally how invasive this virus — one that I so underestimated — can be.
 I’m more dedicated than ever to fight this virus.”